 In this guide, we show you how to find the value of your catalytic converter.
 We also discuss the catalytic converters with the highest value.
 There’s also a section showing you what affects the value of the salvaged catalytic converter.

-How to Look Up Catalytic Converter Scrap Value
+How to Look Up Catalytic Converter Scrap Value by Serial Number

 1. Find the Serial Number